 - Buy a residential property worth at least €700,000 in Malta, and that must be held for a minimum of five years.
 An alternative to this is to lease a residence with a rental value of €16,000 annually.

-Note: The person cannot sublet or sell this property during these five years.
+Note: You’re not allowed to sublet or sell this property during these five years.

 - Donate an amount of €10,000 to any organization approved by the Community Malta Agency.
 You can also donate to a registered sport, cultural, scientific, philanthropic, animal welfare, or cultural non-governmental organization or society.

 - A valid residence card to apply for citizenship.
-On purchasing real estate property, an individual is issued a Malta identity document called an e-ID card.
+On purchasing real estate property, you’re issued a Malta identity document called an e-ID card.

-- All applicants and their family members (if applying for them) must be in good health.
+- You and your family members must be in good health.

-Since this program attracts wealthy foreign investors of high standards, applicants will be subject to due diligence.
+Since this program attracts wealthy foreign investors of high standards, you will be subject to due diligence.
 However, we will discuss this part in the later session of the article.

 Benefits of the Malta IIP for you and your family